Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-09-27-C-vs-Go-vs-pypy-vs-Python.markdown

 ####**Update 3: Changed the code with command line args for further testing**

-To make sure that the output isn’t just a precomputed constant value made in compile time, I’ve adapted the code for command line arguments.
-Now I can pass any number I want, the tests where consistent with the previous measurements.
+To make sure that the output isn’t just a precomputed constant value made at compile time, I’ve adapted the code for command line arguments.
+Now I can pass any number I want, the tests were consistent with the previous measurements.

 C with command line argument
 {% highlight c %}